ClinicalBrainLab/clinicalbrainlab.github.io/content/project/pebbles/index.md

 Ongoing project:

-- Promoting Effective Biliteracy in Early Childhood: A Systematic Screening and Training Programme for Balanced Bilingual Development (funded by Singapore Millennium Foundation)
+- Promoting Effective Biliteracy in Early Childhood: A Systematic Screening and Training Programme for Balanced Bilingual Development - *funded by Singapore Millennium Foundation*